pingcap/docs/tispark/tispark-user-guide.md

 ## Environment setup

 + The TiSpark 2.x supports Spark 2.3.x.
 It does not support any versions earlier than 2.3.x.
+If you want to use Spark 2.1.x, please use TiSpark 1.x.
 + TiSpark requires JDK 1.8+ and Scala 2.11 (Spark2.0 + default Scala version).
 + TiSpark runs in any Spark mode such as YARN, Mesos, and Standalone.